 TBRA was provided to 21 individuals/households.

-STRMU provided 10 individuals/households with the ability to stay in their current housing situations.
+In early 2021, MAF reallocated some STRMU and Permanent Supportive Housing funds to TBRA.
+The budget modification was to meet the exceptional challenges presented to their permanent housing clients, in large part by the pandemic.
+STRMU funds were utilized for direct program costs to assist 10 individuals/households with the ability to stay in their current housing situations.